cuicorey/FINA4350-GroupProject/README.md

  ## Blog
  * [docs](https://github.com/cuicorey/FINA4350-GroupProject/tree/master/docs): contains the files for our blog
- You can view our blog by [link](https://cuicorey.github.io/FINA4350-GroupProject)
+ You can view our blog by this [link](https://cuicorey.github.io/FINA4350-GroupProject)